 As well as the three gases highlighted above, the consultants also tested the levels of oxygen and carbon dioxide inside homes.
 The level of carbon dioxide was well below the European Commission’s Exposure Limit Value (which is the level at which air pollutants can be linked to adverse health effects) and the level of oxygen was at a similar level to the concentration found outside in the open-air.

 Alongside this, the consultants carried out periodic and continuous monitoring for ground gases.
 This testing is now complete and has not identified any elevated concentrations of ground gas that would indicate a risk to properties on the estate.

-There have been some complaints from residents on Broadis Way about mice infestations.
-We arranged pest control investigations at these properties which have shown there isn’t an infestation but there was some evidence of mice in specific areas, so we are carrying out works to ensure any gaps are filled to prevent future entry by rodents.
+There have been some complaints from residents about mice infestations.
+We have found some evidence of mice in specific areas, so we are carrying out works to ensure any gaps are filled to prevent future entry by rodents.
 If you are experiencing problems with mice then please let us know.

 We know that there have been instances of vandalism and anti-social behaviour on the estate, in particular vehicles being stolen or broken into.
 We will not tolerate this, and are working with the local police to investigate these crimes.
 We need your help to solve this - please report any crime to the local police immediately.

 In addition, we have repositioning the CCTV cameras across the estate to cover places such as the car park entrance.

 Works are still ongoing in phases one and two of the estate.
 Therefore only after this work is complete will we be able to assess whether any further compensation is owed to residents and if so, how much.
 We will of course keep you updated on this.